FABASTIC/FABASTIC/README.md

 <br>

-### ⚡ Whoami
+### ⚡ About Me
-I don't do tutorial hell.
-I read the docs, break the compiler, and ship high-fidelity software.
-Whether it's architecting Python backends or wiring up pixel-perfect React and TypeScript interfaces, I build tech that feels intuitive and runs flawlessly.
-Currently pursuing my B.Tech at VIT, dodging the noise, and fuelled by an ungodly amount of cheese puffs and ginger ale.
+I'm a B.Tech student at VIT focused on building practical, full-stack applications.
+I prefer learning by doing—reading the documentation, testing edge cases, and iterating on real projects.
+My focus is on writing maintainable backend logic and connecting it to clean, functional interfaces.
+When I'm working through a long build, it's usually with a supply of cheese puffs and ginger ale.

-### 🛠️ The Arsenal
+### 🛠️ The Toolkit
-*   **Rig:** HP Victus 16 (Intel i7 14th Gen, RTX 4060)
+*   **Hardware:** HP Victus 16 (Intel i7 14th Gen, RTX 4060)
-*   **Stack:** Python • TypeScript • React • FastAPI • SQL
+*   **Languages:** Python • TypeScript • SQL • HTML/CSS
-*   **Focus:** Full-stack architecture, API design, and UI/UX implementation
+*   **Frameworks & Tools:** React • FastAPI • PostgreSQL • Git

 ---

-### 📦 Shipped & Building
+### 📦 Recent Work

-> **[ContextOS Core & Reference Ecosystem]** — *Full-Stack / UI Architecture*
+> **[ContextOS Core & Reference Apps]** — *Full-Stack / UI*
-> Architected the visual layer of a complex codebase analyzer.
-Built the ContextOS workspace UI, the `GraviBank` reference demo, and the `GraviComm` e-commerce sandbox to provide the backend AST parser with heavy, deterministic logic to map.
+> Built the frontend workspace and reference applications (GraviBank, GraviComm) for a behavioral codebase analyzer.
+Developed the React-based UI components and structured the initial FastAPI testing environments to provide deterministic mapping data for the core engine.

-> **[KLA Semicon Hackathon Solution]** — *AI / Backend*
+> **[KLA Semicon Hackathon Solution]** — *Backend / AI Integration*
-> Designed the backend and integrated AI training models to parse, process, and summarize complex, massive hackathon datasets efficiently.
+> Collaborated on a backend architecture that integrated AI models to parse, process, and summarize complex datasets.

 ---